Knleon/PhotoExifViewer/README.md

-﻿# PhotoExifViewer
+﻿PhotoExifViewer
+====

 This app is PhotoExifViewer.

-You can select a picture and see the picture and the picture's Exif Information.

-Ver1.0：基本機能を組み込んだ。読み込みはスレッド処理で行う。

-※お約束ですが、アプリの使用はすべて自己責任で行ってください。このアプリを使用した結果生じた損害について、開発者は一切責任を負いません。
+You can watch pictures and exif information in folder.
+This app version is "Ver1.0".

+## Installation
+Please download from this site and install.

+## Requirements
+- Windows 10 build 14393 (Anniversary Update) or later

+## Features
+- Seeing picture and exif information

+- Delete exif information in your selecting picture and save picture

+- Open other photo application(You need to register rinkage apps)

+- Setting GUI

+## Credits
+- Kiyotaka NAKAHAMA @kleon64 (Author, Developer)

+## License
+PhotoExifViewer is licensed under the MIT License.